Burned-Games/W40K-TLM/README.md

 ### Level 3 (Church):
 <ul>
-     <li>The level 2 is almost completed!
+     <li>The level 3 is almost completed!
 There are still some details that need to be fixed/implemented..</li>
-    <li>Here you fight with the Boss, good luck.</li>
+    <li>Here you fight against the Boss, good luck.</li>
 </ul>

 ## Gameplay Images: